ajay-bhargava/frame-ble-connect/README.md

 1. **Port already in use**: Change the PORT in your .env file
 2. **Frame connection fails**: Ensure glasses are powered on and Bluetooth is enabled
 3. **Moondream API errors**: Verify your API key is correct and has sufficient credits
-4. **Import errors**: Make sure you're running from the project root
+4. **Import errors**: Make sure you're running from the project root and virtual environment is activated
+5. **Virtual environment issues**: Ensure you've created and activated the virtual environment before installing dependencies
-5. **Display issues**: Application will fall back to headless mode automatically
+6. **Display issues**: Application will fall back to headless mode automatically

 ### Debug Mode
 ```bash